ionux/MC14051B/README.md

 The [M14051b](http://www.onsemi.com/pub_link/Collateral/MC14051B-D.PDF) is a popular and cheap anlogue multiplexer that can be used to add 8 more analogue ports to your Arduino.

-However, writing reading and writing to the MC14051B's ports makes sketches long and tedious, hence this dirver.
+However, writing reading and writing to the MC14051B's ports makes sketches long and tedious, hence this driver.

 ## Modules